 - Open scholarship and reproducible research

-Speakers include faculty, researchers, librarians, and other data specialists, both inside and outside Johns Hopkins.
+There's something for everyone, from beginners to seasoned researchers.
+Speakers include faculty, researchers, librarians, and other data specialists, from both inside and outside Johns Hopkins.
 Don't miss out on this opportunity to learn, connect, and make a difference in the world of data!

-The week will kick off at 10 a.m. on Monday, Feb.
-12, with opening remarks by Elisabeth M. Long, Sheridan Dean of University Libraries, Archives, and Museums, followed by a keynote presentation by Ana Navas-Acien, professor and vice chair of Research in the Department of Environmental Health Sciences at Columbia University Mailman School of Public Health.
-The talk is titled "Environment, Health and Justice: The Power of Community and Interdisciplinary Science."
+The week kicks off at 10 a.m. on Monday, Feb.
+12, with opening remarks by Elisabeth M. Long, Sheridan Dean of University Libraries, Archives, and Museums, followed by keynote speaker Ana Navas-Acien, an environmental health sciences professor at Columbia University Mailman School of Public Health.
+Her talk is titled "Environment, Health and Justice: The Power of Community and Interdisciplinary Science."

 To learn more and to register, visit the data services webpage on the Sheridan Libraries website.